NAIA Expressway: Tolls

 NAIAX uses a barrier toll system, where toll collection is done at toll barriers on a fixed rate based on the vehicle class and distance travelled using it.
-The eastbound lanes of NAIAX employ toll collection at its main toll plaza near Newport City and NAIA Terminal 3, while the westbound lanes employ toll collection on entry points, at its main toll plaza, and upon exit to Andrews Avenue.
+Both westbound and eastbound lanes of NAIAX employ toll collection at its main toll plaza near Newport City and upon exit.
+This scheme is implemented since March 2024, but was temporarily discontinued from May 17, 2024, due to build-up at the exits, prompting expansion work that was completed in August 2025.
 The expressway fully implements an electronic toll collection (ETC) system, Autosweep RFID, utilizing RFID technology.
 The ETC system is shared with Skyway, SLEX, STAR Tollway, MCX and TPLEX.

-From March to May 2024, the expressway implemented toll collection primarily upon exit, but this scheme has been temporarily discontinued since May 17 due to build-up at the exits, prompting expansion work the works were completed in August 2025.